How can food loss and waste reduction best deliver climate benefits?

 3) Concrete action

-Combatting FLW will require a broad range of interventions along the supply chain, varying from product quality interventions, re-orientation and new connections to food market demand.
+Combating FLW will require a broad range of interventions along the supply chain, varying from product quality interventions, re-orientation and new connections to food market demand.
 The World Resources Institute (WRI) proposed 10 “scaling interventions” intended to mobilize all parties along supply chains, as well as to identify and stimulate actions for FLW hotspots and create enabling conditions for FLW reduction.
 To effect change interventions must be defined based on a complete food system perspective, including all actors’ support, suitability in the socio-economic context (including market, consumer preferences and nutritional needs), environmental drivers, and governance.
 For instance, some storage solutions may increase costs that require markets with sufficient purchasing power.
 Urbanizing areas and better quality management, or processing to shelf-stable products may result in a new market position, which required new market outlets for the processed product or competes with possibly cheaper supply.

-The ACGE calculator can help quantify the resulting impacts to improve understanding of trade-offs between food losses and GHG emissions.
+The ACE calculator can help quantify the resulting impacts to improve understanding of trade-offs between food losses and GHG emissions.
 With the calculator, policymakers and the private sector can identify priorities and set targets for a more sustainable food system.

 This blog is part of a series for the Transforming Food